BartoszBuko/BartoszBuko/README.md

 I'm teenager from 🇵🇱 Poland 🇵🇱 with love and passion in IT and Programming.

-- I'm learning React 🔧
+- I'm learning Next.js and TS 🔧
 - I'm looking for people to learn and work with ⚡
-- My goals for 2024: Open my first blog 📢
+- My goals for 2025: Add projects to portfolio with TS and Next.js 📢
 - I enjoy listening to music and repairing electronics 📺

 Check my profile for further informations and also my projects! 🧑🏻‍🎓